-The Wellesley Symphony Orchestra Young Soloist Competition
+The Wellesley Symphony Michael H. Welles Young Soloist Competition

 In November each year, the Wellesley Symphony Orchestra conducts its Young Soloist Competition.
-The Competition is generously hosted by the Dana Hall School of Music, whose Music Building at 103 Grove Street in Wellesley provides a friendly atmosphere and well appointed rooms for musicians and their accompanists to warm up and to perform for the judges.
+The Competition is generously hosted by the Dana Hall School of Music, whose Music Building at 103 Grove Street in Wellesley provides a friendly atmosphere and well- appointed rooms for musicians and their accompanists to warm up and to perform for the judges.
 The audition room has two pianos.

-Each participant selects a concerto movement suitable to be performed with the WSO at our March 2018 Family Concert at MassBay Community College in Wellesley, Massachusetts.
+The 2020 competition will be held on a Saturday in November; the final date will be set before Labor Day 2020.
+Here is a link to the 2019 application.
+There is no application fee.
+Each participant selects a concerto movement suitable to be performed with the WSO at our March Family Concert at MassBay Community College in Wellesley, Massachusetts.
 Auditions should be about 10 minutes long, and each participant is responsible for making arrangements with an accompanist.
 In addition to performing with the orchestra, the winner receives a $500 award.

 We have a wonderful group of participants each year, including about 30 young musicians up to the age of 18 (the youngest in recent memory was 8 years old.)
 We welcome all orchestral instrumentalists and pianists to our competition.